ccutter270/clueless/README.md

 ## TODO List

 Ongoing list of thing that still need to be done as we find them

+- Deploy the application on a website?
+[Link](https://v17.angular.io/guide/deployment#automatic-deployment-with-the-cli) ...
+This way we can have multiple games (add game code to join?)
 - Update the game state when necessary
   - just change "self.last_action_taken" in game class to desired string, then call self.send_game_state
 - Styling: maybe make all font the same?